 MRI is as sensitive as bone scanning but is of higher specificity, both in isolating the exact anatomic location and in distinguishing fractures from tumours or infection.

-- low marrow signal
+- T1: low marrow signal

-- T2 : high marrow signal with extension into adjacent soft tissues
+- T2: high marrow signal with extension into adjacent soft tissues

-Increased activity at site of fracture.
+On bone scan, there is increased activity at the site of the fracture.

 Treatment and prognosis

 Treatment depends on the location and whether the fracture is complete or incomplete.
-Options therefore include:
+Options, therefore, include:

 Treatment of the underlying cause of bone weakness is also essential.